The 10 Newcastle United players who could leave in the transfer window

-The 10 Newcastle United players who could leave in the transfer window – including Allan Saint-Maximin
+Allan Saint-Maximin and nine more Newcastle United players who could leave in the transfer window

 There will be a lot of comings and goings at Newcastle United in this summer's transfer window.